bbartels/K8055Simulator/README.md

 ### Demo

-You can download an already compiled test project on the releases tab, however if you prefer to compile it yourself, follow the instructions below.
+You can download an already compiled test project on the releases tab [here](), however if you prefer to compile it yourself, follow the instructions below.

+Type the following in the Visual Studio Commandline (may need to adjust path to nuget cli tool):
 ```cmd
 > git clone https://github.com/bbartels/K8055Test.git
 > msbuild.exe K8055Test\K8055Test.sln /p:Configuration=Release